shripadk1999/Walmart_Data_Analysis/README.md

 ## Problem Statement
 This project aims to analyze Walmart's sales data to identify trends and factors affecting sales performance.
 The dataset includes information on store locations, product categories, sales metrics, and promotional activities.
-The goal is to gain insights into customer preferences, seasonal trends, and factors influencing sales across different stores and regions.
+The goal is to gain insights into sales and revenue trends, and average product price.

 ## Steps Followed
 ### 1. Data Collection
-- Imported libraries
-- Loaded dataset(s)
+- Loaded excel dataset into Power BI
 - Retrieved initial data details for preliminary understanding

 ### 2. Data Cleaning